-Key Comments Frequency Council Response Comments relating to Blackpool has a Road Asset Management Strategy (2015the need for road 5 2045) in place which set out how road infrastructure in maintenance 5 Blackpool will be managed over the medium term (5 improvements years) and long term (10-30 years).
+Key Comments Frequency Council Response Comments relating to Blackpool has a Road Asset Management Strategy (2015the need for road - 2045) in place which set out how road infrastructure in maintenance 5 Blackpool will be managed over the medium term (5 improvements years) and long term (10-30 years).
 Comments relating to The network currently benefits from Variable Message signage Signage, a car park management system and Bluetooth 4 technology, which monitors traffic flow.
 Traffic control systems are regularly reviewed for ongoing improvements.
 Comments relating to Blackpool has a Tree Strategy (2021-2030) in place with the need for more the aim of increasing the overall tree canopy in Blackpool green infrastructure in to 10%, starting with planting of 10,000 trees over the Blackpool plan's ten-year period.
 Blackpool also has a Green and Blue Infrastructure Action Plan 2019 - 2029 and Strategy, which is currently under 3 review.
-This will fulfil the following green and blue infrastructure (GBI) objectives: Protect and enhance GBI; Create and restore GBI; Connect and link CBI, and Connect and link GBI; andPromote GBI. - Promote GBI.
+This will fulfil the following green and blue infrastructure (GBI) objectives: Protect and enhance GBI; Croate and restore CBI; Create and restore GBI;Connect and link GBI; and Promote GBI.
 The Tree Strategy and GBI strategy and action plan are referenced in the AQS and AQAP Comments relating to Within the AQS there is an action to improve the level of inaccessibility of public provision of multi-user routes, with the intention of transport making all forms of active travel more accessible.
 We will also look to collaborate with active travel providers and disability related groups (e.g. Cycling UK, living streets, Sustrans, Disability First and Galloways) to promote our active travel initiatives and hopefully, implement further schemes.
-Blackpool Transport state on their website that all of their modern light rail trams are wheelchair accessible and their 3 low floor buses are designed to allow wheelchair users to access our services.
+Blackpool Transport state on their website that all of their 2 modern light rail trams are wheelchair accessible and their 3 low floor buses are designed to allow wheelchair users to access our services.
 Whilst there are no legal requirements to carry mobility scooters, Blackpool Transport are keen to welcome customers who use one, whenever it is safe to do so.
-Display and Transport Transport to the second 10 15 Blackpool Transport Trams run roughly every 10 - 15 minutes.
+Blackpool Transport Trams run roughly every 10 - 15 minutes.
 All trams (Excluding Heritage Trams) have level boarding and step-free interiors.
-All except the Heritage trams have both visual & audible announcers to inform passengers of the next stops. passengers of the fiext stops.
+All except the Heritage trams have both visual & audible announcers to inform passengers of the next stops.